nus-cs2103-AY2223S1/tp/docs/team/marclzh.md

 ---
+layout: page
-layout: page title: Marcus Lee's Project Portfolio Page
+title: Marcus Lee's Project Portfolio Page
 ---
+### Project: OmniHealth

 OmniHealth is a **Patient Management System** tailored to private clinicians to manage patients' details, records and upcoming appointments.
 As a private clinician, you can manage and monitor your patient database all in one location.
-Utilise OmniHealth's **sorting and filtering system** to help you easily manage and find your patients' details and records of past visits.
-Also, OmniHealth's **appointment tracker** allows you to tag upcoming appointments for each patient.
+OmniHealth allows you to manage and search for your patient's details and records with ease with its management system, and also allows you to keep track of upcoming appointments for them.

 Given below are my contributions to the project.

-* **New Feature**: Added the `Record` and `RecordList` fields [\#37](https://github.com/AY2223S1-CS2103T-T14-3/tp/pull/37)
+* **New Feature**: Added the ability for users to create patient `Records` and manage them in a `RecordList` fields [\#37](https://github.com/AY2223S1-CS2103T-T14-3/tp/pull/37)
     * What it does: Allows for OmniHealth to store a patient's records in a list.
     * Justification: Since the target users are doctors, a place to centrally manage their patient records is a key